lapnd/httdes.github.io/keystone-makefile-64.md

 $ make image -j`nproc`			#and update the bbl.bin there
 ```

-**Note on local-built-toolchain:** because the QEMU fail on Keystone with local toolchain, thus the **$ make getandsethash** below can't run on local-built-toolchain.
+**Note on local-toolchain:** because the QEMU fail on Keystone with local-toolchain, thus the **$ make getandsethash** below can't run on local-toolchain.
 This is a TODO.
-The following step is for prebuilt-toolchain.
+The following step is for prebuilt-toolchain only.

 To update the new hash value, do the followings:
 ```